-While the didactic year of education provides a broad base of knowledge, it will be developed,
+While the didactic year of education provides a broad base of knowledge, it will be developed, challenged, applied, and solidified through hands-on clinical training during the clinical year.
+Therefore, the LMU-Harrogate Physician Assistant Program has specific policies and guidelines outlined for the

 - a.
 All rotation competency requirements and goals - b.
 All ten (10) clinical rotations - c.
 Eight (8) End of Rotation exams (EORs) - d.
 Clinical Practice Passport - e.
 Timely and correct submission of all pre-clinical paperwork and tasks as assigned - f.
 All required End of Semester (EOS) days - g.
 Two (2) VOSCEs (Virtual OSCE) December and April EOS days - h.
 All Preceptor Evaluations of the Student - i.
 All Student Evaluations of the Site - j.
 All TYPHON logging of required numbers, types, levels of acuity, ages of patients, procedures/skills - k.
-One (1) Patient Compilation Report at the end of each semester (three total) or when requested by the faculty - I. One (1) EOR Self-Assessments report at the end of each semester (three total) or when requested by faculty - m.
+One (1) Patient Compilation Report at the end of each rotation or when requested by the faculty - I. One (1) EOR Self-Assessments report at the end of each rotation or when requested by faculty - m.
 All Clinical Curriculum Assignments as per individual rotation syllabi - n.
 Lecturio Remediation as Assigned - o.
 One (1) Capstone Portfolio Project and all associated assignments - p.
 All Clinical Summative Activities: OSCEs, Practical stations, Write-Ups, comprehensive Clinical Summative Exam (PAEA EOC Exam), PANCE prep course